CopterExpress/clover/docs/en/swarm_in_blocks_2.md

     <img width="700" src="../assets/swarm_station/vid01.gif"/>
 </p>

 This package uses the ROS suite `rosbridge_server` to establish a communication between the ROS environment and the web server.

 To run it, we recommend using **Firefox** browser to assure stability.
 But feel free to test it on other navigators.

 If you launched our `simulation.launch` from the `swarm_in_blocks` package, then you just have to run

     roslaunch swarm_station swarm_station.launch

 Otherwise, you have to make sure that the `rosbridge_websocket` is running on port `9090`:

-    roslanch rosbridge_server rosbridge_websocket.launch port:=9090
+    roslaunch rosbridge_server rosbridge_websocket.launch port:=9090

 For more detailed instructions on how to use each single feature from the Swarm Station, check our [Gitbook page about the station](https://swarm-in-blocks.gitbook.io/swarm-in-blocks/).

 ### Swarm Collision Avoidance